Koen-Hertmans/Nestkast/README.md

 # Nestkast
-CHeck the wiki for more information
+Check the wiki for more information